Protect Everything

 Paint protection film is the right choice when preventing physical damage to your paint is the priority.
 Consider PPF if:

-• Protecting a $40,000–$100,000+ vehicle with a few thousand dollars of PPF is a smart financial decision that preserves resale value.
+You’re protecting a $40,000–$100,000+ vehicle, and a few thousand dollars of PPF is a smart financial decision that preserves resale value.

-• Dark colors show rock chips more prominently.
-Matte, satin, and specialty finishes are expensive to repair and impossible to touch up invisibly.
+You have a matte, satin, or specialty finish, which is expensive to repair and impossible to touch up invisibly.

-• With a 7–10+ year lifespan, PPF offers the best long-term value per year of protection.
+With a 7–10+ year lifespan, PPF offers the best long-term value per year of protection for owners who plan to keep the vehicle.

-• If maintaining original, unmarked paint matters to you, PPF is the only product that truly delivers.
+Maintaining original, unmarked factory paint matters to you: PPF is the only product that truly delivers on that goal.

 Yes, and it’s one of the best investments you can make for your vehicle.

-• PPF on the front end (hood, fenders, bumper, mirrors) to protect the highest-impact areas
+PPF on the front end (hood, fenders, bumper, mirrors, A-pillars) to protect the highest-impact areas

 For drivers in the Puyallup and Tacoma area who want comprehensive protection, this combination addresses every threat our local roads and climate present: rain, gravel, tree sap, UV exposure, road salt, and everything in between.